TheNoswad/sc-wiki/Paint_Stripper.md

 ## Crafting

-Place a [Bucket of water](Water_Bucket "wikilink") and a [saltpeter chunk](Saltpeter_Chunk "wikilink") in the furnace.
+Place a [Bucket of water](Water_Bucket "wikilink") and a [saltpeter chunk](Recipaedia/Minerals/Saltpeter_Chunk.md "wikilink") in the furnace.
 You get one bucket of paint stripper. ![Paint_Stripper_craft.jpg](Paint_Stripper_craft.jpg "Paint_Stripper_craft.jpg")